akvo/wash-futures-explorer/docs/overview.rst

 Usage Scenarios
 ===============

-USAID-Tool-1 is suitable for use by:
+WASH Futures Explorer is suitable for use by:
 - **Policy Makers**: To evaluate WASH progress and identify priority areas for intervention.
 - **Development Organizations**: To support strategy development, intervention adjustments, and investment planning.
 - **Data Analysts**: To explore and analyze data on clean water and sanitation access under various scenarios.